bioinfoUQAM/Caribou/README.md

 To do so, the workflow consists of 4 steps:
 1. K-mers representation of genetic sequences
-2. Bacterial sequences identification or host sequences exclusion
+2. Bacterial sequences identification and host sequences exclusion
 3. Top-down bacterial sequences classification
 4. Output to user